RickKimball/vendor/README.md

 ---
 (optional file)

-If this file exists, it created a new sub menu under the Tools/Boards: menu.
-It shows up as "Custom STM32duino Boards" with one option "BluePill (vendor)".
+If this file exists, it creates a new submenu under the Tools/Boards: menu.
+The submenu shows up as "Custom STM32duino Boards" with one option "BluePill (vendor)".

 This file also contains tool entries I added to allow openocd to be used for both upload and debug.
-These tools are availble because of the additional "Upload using:" menu entries added to the boards.txt file
+These tools are available because of the additional "Upload using:" menu entries added to the boards.txt file

 ### stm32/libraries
 ---